buklinfur/networks/README.md

 # NSU Network programming
-This repository contains tasks for Network programming couse in NSU.
+This repository contains tasks for Network programming course in NSU.